MeganEDuffy/2017-etnp/README.md

 Megan E. Duffy<sup>1</sup>, Jacquelyn A. Neibauer<sup>1</sup>, Jamee Adams<sup>1</sup>, Clara A. Fuchsman<sup>2</sup>, and Richard G. Keil<sup>1</sup>

-<sup>1</sup>School of Oceanography, University of Washington, Seattle, WA
+<sup>1</sup>School of Oceanography, University of Washington, Seattle, WA;
 <sup>2</sup>Horn Point Laboratory, University of Maryland Center for Environmental Science, Cambridge, MD

 - Corresponding author: duffyme@uw.edu

-What is is:
+What it is:

 Broadly, part of work to illuminate details of carbon cycling.
 How does organic matter break down, particularly in dymanic regions like an oxygen deficient zone?
 Here we use a new approach to environmental protein sequencing, de novo-assisted sequencing, to better detect the protineacous organic matter of both living and degraded organisms.